Bin-Cao/TrAdaboost/README.md

 ## About
 Maintained by Bin Cao.
-Please feel free to open issues in the Github or contact Bin Cao (bcao@shu.edu.cn) in case of any problems/comments/suggestions in using the code.
+Please feel free to open issues in the Github or contact Bin Cao (bcao686@connect.hkust-gz.edu.cn) in case of any problems/comments/suggestions in using the code.

 ---
 ## Transfer learning links